IBM/create-and-deploy-memcached-operator-using-go/installation.md

 1. Install [Homebrew](https://docs.brew.sh/Installation) if you don't have it.
 1. Use the Homebrew command `brew install operator-sdk` to install Operator SDK for macOS.
 This guide is tested for operator-sdk version 1.5, since the commands have changed with the 1.0 release.

+>Note: `brew install operator-sdk` installs latest version of go which might not work with operator-sdk version.
+If you run this command make sure to install go v1.15.x and uninstall the latest version that got installed when running the `brew install operator-sdk` command.

 ### Install Operator SDK (version 1.5+) for Linux or Windows

 * For Linux or Windows, install the Operator SDK (version 1.5) from the [GitHub release](https://sdk.operatorframework.io/docs/installation/#install-from-github-release).
 Note that commands have changed with the 1.0 release.